Eileen Atkins: Film and television

 Atkins and Jean Marsh, creators of the original 1970s series of Upstairs, Downstairs, were among the cast of a new BBC adaptation, shown over the winter of 2010–11.
 The new series is set in 1936.
 Marsh again played Rose while Atkins was cast as the redoubtable Maud, Lady Holland.
 In August 2011, it was revealed that Atkins had decided not to continue to take part as she was unhappy with the scripts.
 In September 2011, Atkins joined the cast of ITV comedy-drama series Doc Martin playing the title character's aunt, Ruth Ellingham.
-She returned as Aunt Ruth for the show's sixth series in September 2013, the seventh in September 2015 and eighth in September 2017.
+She remained with the series until the show ended in 2022.

 Atkins starred as Lady Spence with Matthew Rhys in an adaptation of Daphne du Maurier's The Scapegoat, shown in September 2012.

-She has portrayed Queen Mary on two occasions, in the 2002 television film Bertie and Elizabeth and in the 2016 Netflix-produced television series The Crown.
+Atkins has portrayed Queen Mary on two occasions, in the 2002 television film Bertie and Elizabeth and in the 2016 Netflix-produced television series The Crown.

+In 2018 Atkins starred in a British documentary titled Nothing Like a Dame, directed by Roger Michell, which documents conversations between actresses Atkins, Judi Dench, Maggie Smith and Joan Plowright, which were interspersed with scenes from their careers on film and stage.
+The film was released in the United States as Tea with the Dames.
+Peter Bradshaw of The Guardian gave the film a five out of five star rating, declaring it an "outrageously funny film".
+Guy Lodge of Variety called the film a "richly enjoyable gabfest" but that the film was "hardly vital cinema".

 Atkins portrayed graduate school professor Evelyn Ashford to Vivian Bearing (Emma Thompson) in Wit, a 2001 American television movie directed by Mike Nichols.
 The teleplay by Nichols and Emma Thompson is based on the 1999 Pulitzer Prize winning play of the same title by Margaret Edson.
 The film was shown at the Berlin International Film Festival on 9 February 2001 before being broadcast by HBO on 24 March.
 It was shown at the Edinburgh Film Festival and the Warsaw Film Festival later in the year.